Important facts and information to know when visiting Egypt as family

 Bookmark this page in your browser or Save it to Pinterest for later

-NB please check facts with the appropriate authorities before travelling.
-Information correct to best of our knowledge as at October 2018.
+Please check facts with the appropriate authorities before travelling.
+This page was first published in 2018 and updated in May 2022.
 This page contains affiliate links.